OPMDG/opm-doc/probes/check_pgactivity.rst

  This service uses the status file (see \ ``--status-file``\  parameter).

- Perfdata contains the size difference for each database since last call.
+ Perfdata contains the size difference for each database since the last execution.

  Critical and Warning thresholds accept either a raw number, a percentage, or a size (eg. 2.5G).